Bottled Water for Less

-Wondering if someone has any tips, on how to save money on buying drinking water.
+Wondering if someone has any tips on how to save money on buying drinking water.
 I've been paying about $2.50 for 2.5 gallons that lasts only 3 days.
-Are those machines by the supermarket door, that works by inserting coins ($0.50 per gallon) safe?
+Are those machines by the supermarket door, that work by inserting coins ($0.50 per gallon) safe?
 How about those filters you can install at home?

 Please, I need help.